streamr-dev/network/docs/docs/streamr-network/incentives/network-incentives.md

 Sponsorship contracts hold different kinds of DATA that are internally kept separate:
 - `totalStakedWei`: total amount of tokens staked by all operators
   - each operator has their `stakedWei`, part of which can be `lockedStakeWei` if there are flags on/by them
-  - stake belongs to the stakers, they can claim it via `unstake`, `forceUnstake` and `reduceStakeTo` methods
+  - stake belongs to the Operators, they can claim it via `unstake`, `forceUnstake` and `reduceStakeTo` methods
   - the contract can slash the stake for early leaving or getting kicked after a vote
 - `remainingWei` that comes from the sponsor: part of the sponsorship that hasn't been paid out yet
   - remaining sponsorship doesn't belong to anybody
-  - will be allocated to stakers according to the `StakeWeightedAllocationPolicy` when the contract is running
+  - will be allocated to Operators according to the `StakeWeightedAllocationPolicy` when the contract is running
-- `earningsWei`: the part of the sponsorship that has been allocated to stakers but not yet withdrawn
+- `earningsWei`: the part of the sponsorship that has been allocated to Operators but not yet withdrawn
-  - belongs to the stakers, they can claim it via `withdraw` method
+  - belongs to the Operators, they can claim it via `withdraw` method
 - `forfeitedStakeWei`: stakes that were locked to pay for a flag by a past operator who `forceUnstake`d (or was kicked)
   - should be zero when there are no active flags